Sailing Scotland - The best way to see the Western Isles.

 Weather - Flat water blasts, long mid summer days & a few heatwaves

-Having experienced some of the finest weather of the whole country in 2012, Scotland offers warm sunny days and great sailing conditions.
+Scotland frequently offers warm sunny days and great sailing conditions.
 However, at times like anywhere it can be very windy and the gales come in fast off the Atlantic at any time of year, but the beauty here is you can usually keep on sailing between the islands.
-There are many miles where Eda Frandsen, Lizzie May or Bessie Ellen can escape the ocean swell and go for an awesome flat water blast.
-Not everywhere is protected but at least there are safe havens where you can go to reef down and reduce sail so you can tackle the next exposed headland or firth.
+There are many miles where Eda Frandsen, Leader, Irene or Bessie Ellen can escape the ocean swell and go for an awesome flat water blast.
+Not everywhere is protected, but at least there are safe havens where you can go to reef down and reduce sail so you can tackle the next exposed headland or firth.

 In June the sun sets very late in the evening so Scottish midsummer days are long.
 When a high pressure system sits over Scotland you can find yourself in a heatwave with waters so still the mountains and blue skies create a mirror image.
 The warm Gulf Stream means you can swim off the boat or beachcomb on white quartz sand beaches with no other sunbathers in sight.
 When a depression sweeps in - boy can it rain, but when the weather front clears the views are crystal clear.